sinricpro/homebridge-sinricpro/README.md

 </p>

-### Homebridge - SinricPro: Expose all your devices to Homekit.
+<h1 align="center">Homebridge - SinricPro</h1>

-The plugin uses Sinric Pro API and EventStream to map all the devices to HomeKit accessories.
+The plugin exposes all your SinricPro devices to Homekit.

 ### How to use this plug-in ?

 1. Install Homebridge
 2. Install SinricPro plugin
-3. Enter the Your Sinric Pro API Key.
-If you do not have one, goto Sinric Pro Portal -> Credentials -> New API Key
+3. Enter the your Sinric Pro API key.
+If you do not have one, go to Sinric Pro Portal -> Credentials -> New API Key
 4. Restart Homebridge.
-All your Sinric Pro devices will be synced on start-up
+Your Sinric Pro devices are synced on start-up

 #### Following devices types are supported: